 On data transmission services, Transpacific is in a niche of its own providing high-capacity C-band and Ka-band satellite ICT services to the educational institutions market.
-As of December 2011, TBGI was servicing 185 institutions.
 TBGI has the competitive edge from its use of the C-band of satellite signal that is not affected by weather conditions, and price advantage in Ka-band service for price sensitive clients.
 The Company is competitive in islands where landlines are not available or are too costly to serve an uneconomic number of customers.